-"Here's how most clients I wow
+"Here's how most clients I wondered to be a second of the least of the

 - 1. Open the IDE

 - 2. Load the solution

 - 3. Get latest

-- 4. Press F5 (or CTRL+SHIR engi
+- 4. Press F5 (or CTRL+SHIR

 "The F5 key is not a build process.
 It's a quick and dirty substitute.
 If that's how you build your software, I regret that I have to be the one to tell you this, but your project is not based on solid software engineering practices."